j4lley/octane4unity/README.md

 + **TrafficLightPed.cs**: it manages pedestrian traffic lights.
 Each traffic light for pedestrians owns one.

 ### Car Scripts ###
 + **SynthiaCarAI.cs**: AI for cars.
-It needs to have a path setted.It uses a RayPoint to detect other cars.
+It needs to have a path setted.
+It uses a RayPoint to detect other cars.
 Each car owns one.
 + **CarController.cs**: it controls car physics.
 One for each car.
 + **WaypointTracker.cs**: Unity script to follow one path.
 Used by SynthiaCarAI (check with Xisco).